 I did have a few odd moments through-out this process, like being asked to change my name to John or Jake so that it’s easier to pronounce, but all in all, I was lucky to be around people that appreciated my work and were always happy to see my projects and help me refine them even more.

 3) What are some of the challenges you faced when building this business, and how can a ProductiveMuslim learn from such mistakes?

 The hardest part for me was the business dealings and price negotiations.
 Most clients are friendly and easy to deal with, but sometimes you will get clients that are very difficult and often impossible to satisfy.
+When I need to deal with legal documents, I have my san jose business lawyer handle it.
 Over the course of the years, I have learned that no matter how small a project or dealing, it is important to have a good understanding of the exact results both parties expect.
 Just like the Prophet (Peace and blessings be upon Him) advised us, we should deal fairly and justly, but also ensure that all parties agree to contracts that are explicitly stated and signed.
 Having specific contracts with quantifiable measurements will definitely save a lot of stress and time in the future.

 4) Can you tell us about your aims for Fundraid in the long term, and how you came up with this idea?

 Fundraid is a really cool and innovative idea and I have very high expectations for it in the future.
 I plan on building Fundraid into a successful business that is not only financially sustainable, but also a driving force in fixing global and social issues.